yuv422/png2tile/README.md

 # png2tile
-Convert PNG images into Sega Master System tile format.
+Convert PNG images into Sega Master System / Mega drive tile format.

-It is written in C++ and requires the libpng library.
-It should be fairly portable.
+It is written in C++ and should be fairly portable.
+PNG read/write is provided by [LodePNG](https://github.com/lvandeve/lodepng).

 This project is heavily inspired by Maxim's BMP2Tile application https://github.com/maxim-zhao/bmp2tile

 ## Usage

-    png2tile <filename> [options]
+    png2tile <png filename> [options]

     Option               Effect